Panfactum/stack/packages/infrastructure/aws_s3_public_website/README.md

 The `default_file` input allows you to specify the filename that requests will be re-routed to (e.g., `/some/page/` -> `/some/page/${var.default_file}`.

-By default, this re-routing occurs for all requests with paths that do not contain a `.` will have the `default_file` appended.
+By default, this re-routing occurs for all requests with paths that do not contain a `.`.
 To instead only re-route if the path is to a directory or has a trailing slash (e.g., `/some/page/`), set `default_file_strict` to `false`.